 The City of Moore continues to promote efforts that incorporate supportive services to assist extremely low and low-income residents to achieve self-sufficiency.
-The City also encouraged applicants from non-profit agencies for programs that are directed toward extremely low, low and moderate-income individuals.
-The City funded a rental/utility assistance program through the Central Oklahoma Community Action Agency and the Salvation Army with both CDBG Entitlement funds and CDBG-CV funds.
-This program was able to assist and prevent homelessness for 53 households this program year.
+The City also encourages applications from non-profit agencies for programs that are directed toward extremely low, low and moderate-income individuals.
+The City funded a rental/utility assistance program through the Salvation Army.
+This program was able to assist and prevent homelessness for 12 households this program year.
+The City also conitinues to fund a rapid rehousing program to serve those who are homeless or at risk of being homeless.